Specialist Support Workers

 About the role

-Sense has a great opportunity for passionate and dedicated individuals to join our team as a Specialist Support Worker in our services across Carrickfergus and Newtownabbey.
-We have a number of flexible, part time roles available, working between 17.5 and 35 hours per week.
-These include, day shifts, waking nights, permanent and fixed term roles.
+Sense has a great opportunity for passionate and dedicated individuals to join our team as a Specialist Support Worker at our residential service in Barnet, London.
+We have a number of flexible, part time roles available working between 7 and 30 hours per week.
+Both day and night shift patterns are available.

 Sense is a national disability charity that supports people with complex communication needs to be understood, connected and valued.